Digital content: Digital companies

 Digital content businesses can include news, information, and entertainment distributed over the Internet and consumed digitally by both consumers and businesses.
 Based on revenue, the leading digital businesses are ranked Google, China Mobile, Bloomberg, Reed Elsevier, and Apple.
 The 50 companies with the highest revenue are split between those offering free and paid digital content, but these top 50 companies combined generate revenue of $150 billion.

-Educational Opportunities
+Educational opportunities

-Programs such as CUNY's Macaulay Honors College in their New Media Lab run by industry professional Robert Small is set up to train and introduce students to the various disciplines within the digital content industry.
+Programs such as CUNY's Macaulay Honors College in their New Media Lab, run by industry professional Robert Small, is set up to train and introduce students to the various disciplines within the digital content industry.
 The goal is to offer information and access to professional work opportunities.
 They also explore within an incubator how to create businesses and start ups within the world of digital content.
 There are many educational events in support of choosing digital content as a career.

+Government support

+The Irish government adopted a "Strategy for the Digital Content Industry in Ireland" in 2002.